travis-ci/travis.rb/README.md

     $ travis whatsup -X
     ...

-Note that currently [Repository Commands](#repository-commands) will not be able to detect Travis Enterprise automatically at the moment.
+Note that currently [Repository Commands](#repository-commands) will not be able to detect Travis Enterprise automatically.
 You will have to use the `-X` flag at least once per repository.
 The command line tool will remember the API endpoint for subsequent commands issued against the same repository.

 ### Environment Variables